PlusInsta/discord-plus/README.md

 * Run `discord`
 * Enable the theme in Settings (sorry, no Terminal command for this!)

-# Disclaimer
-I am an independent developer with a real life.
-As a student, I prioritize working on real-life projects over this.
-That doesn't mean I'm abandoning the theme, but I'm much less likely to fix something that's broken if it doesn't directly affect me or my friend's usage of Discord.
-If you want to help, consider opening issues for things you want to see added or fixed, or contribute directly by making pull requests.

 # Screenshots
 Warning: These screenshots are terribly out of date.